sam-roth/autobind/doc/source/autobind-cxxapi.rst

         Equivalent to :py:func:`list.append`.

-.. cpp:class:: python::Exception: public std::exception
+.. cpp:class:: autobind::Exception: public std::exception

     This exception is thrown when an Autobind API catches a Python exception.
     If it reaches the Python API boundary, it is caught and